-Apple Intelligence is the highlight of the overall iOS experience on modern iPhones, with advanced features to make everyday life easier.
-From notification summaries, Visual Intelligence to ChatGPT-powered Siri, there's a lot to explore.
+Apple Intelligence brings advanced AI-powered features to the iOS experience on modern iPhones.
+These range from the new Siri app, notification summaries, Image Playground, Genmoji and a lot more, making your daily activities simpler.
 In this guide, we will go over all Apple Intelligence features, how to enable and use them on your iPhone.
-Also, discuss any upcoming Apple Intelligence features that are yet to come.

 What is Apple Intelligence?